 To optimize household water use, it helps to be aware of some common water wasting habits:

-- Leaving the faucet running while you brush your teeth
+- Leaving the faucet running while you brush your teeth, wash hands, or clean dishes

 - Running the tap until it gets hot or cold